 The PhD is at the same level as the PsyD, but is the older of the two and can be found in more fields such as Education, Business, Science, Communication, etc. It is a field that is heavily involved in research and the creation of new research, although those with a PhD in Clinical or Counseling Psychology also have the option of practicing in the field.
 It will take about 5-7 years to complete aPhD, but depending on the field you are in it may take more time.

 *For additional clarification on the difference between a PsyD and a PhD you can visit the following websites:

 There are several other degrees that one can pursue with the Psychology major.
 Links to information about some of the most common of those degrees can be found here.
-If the degree you are looking for is not listed contact Career Services.
+If the degree you are looking for is not listed contact Student Engagement and Career Development.